 The best way to build a bigger Squat is detailed in this article “Ultimate Guide To Build Your Squat”.

-6. Find Out Which Variation Work Best For You
+6. Find Out Which Deadlift Variations Work Best For You

 - Conventional Deadlift.
 This is the standard Deadlift form that most people see at the gym.
-Your stance will be narrow with your hands outside of your legs.
+Your conventional deadlift stance will be narrow with your hands outside of your legs.

 - Trap Bar Deadlift.
 Trap Bar Deadlifts use a special barbell called a Trap Bar, or Hex Bar.
 This special bar allows you to stand inside of it and hold the bar out at your sides with a neutral grip.
 This allows you to Deadlift much more upright.
 Because of this, this is the best way to Deadlift if you’re taller or a beginner.